Sewer System Do's & Don'ts

 Your tax dollars support the city’s sewerage system at a cost of over $18 million a year.
 Homeowners also bear an additional expense for their own sewer lines.
 These lines generally run from the residence to the city right-of-way.

 There are several ways that you can help all of us prevent blockages in both of our sewer systems.

-Avoid release of hair into drains of showers, bath tubs and wash basins to prevent clogs in the traps and drains
+- Do avoid release of hair into drains of showers, bath tubs and wash basins to prevent clogs in the traps and drains.

-Flush diapers, baby wipes, Q-Tips, personal sanitary products, newspapers, soiled rags, or paper towels down toilets or drains.
+- Don’t use the toilet as a trash can!
+Never flush diapers, dental floss, Q-Tips, personal sanitary products, newspapers, soiled rags, or paper towels down toilets or drains.
 These items may cause a stoppage in your line.

 - Don’t ever flush wipes.
 Even wipes that claim to be “flushable” can clog pipes and cause stoppages.
 This is what happens when you flush wipes!